Prodkt-Cloud/Prodkt-DS-Components/docs/getting-started/localization.md

 </html>
 ```

 This limitation exists because there's no efficient way to determine the current locale of a given element in a DOM tree.
-I consider this a gap in the platform and [I've proposed a couple properties](https://github.com/whatwg/html/issues/7039) to make this possible.

 ## Creating Your Own Translations